-On their own, neither influence nor interdependence are good or bad.
-What matters is the match: in fact, one of the most basic principles in organization design, also sometimes called "the folk theorem" (because many scholars independently converged on it with no clear first) that influence must match interdependence.
-The idea is quite intuitive: if there is interdependence, you need influence to help manage it.
+On their own, neither influence nor interdependence is good nor bad.
+What matters is the match: in fact, one of the most basic principles in organization design, also sometimes called "the folk theorem" (because many scholars independently converged on it with no clear first) is that influence must match interdependence.
+The idea is quite intuitive: if there is interdependence, you need the influence to help manage it.
 This is at the heart of ideas about "fit" in organization design- the influence structure must fit the interdependence structure, and the latter is dependent on the goals and environment of the organization.

-THE "FOLK THEOREM" OF ORGANIZATION DESIGN:
+THE "FOLK THEOREM" OF ORGANIZATION DESIGN

-The MICRO-Structure version
+The MICRO-Structure Version

 In fact, we can go a step further, to ask which type of influence should we use to match the interdependence: symmetric or asymmetric?
 A useful heuristic is as follows: if the interdependence involves a "win-win" situation - both actor A and actor B benefit by aligning their actions- then a symmetric influence tie is sufficient.
-If however the interdependence is of the "win-lose" type (which may still be a net win for the organization), then the you might need some form of asymmetric influence- either A influences B more than the other way around $(A \rightarrow B)$ in our notation above) or both are subject to a common source of authority $(A \leftarrow C \rightarrow B)$.
+If however the interdependence is of the "win-lose" type (which may still be a net win for the organization), then you might need some form of asymmetric influence- either A influences B more than the other way around (A B in our notation above) or both are subject to a common source of authority (A C B).